ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 .. warning::

-  In legacy mode, your system packages may be manipulated by running locally or in a venv.
+  In legacy mode, your system packages may be manipulated by running locally or in a venv (not in docker).

 If you must use legacy mode testing, you can make it more efficient by limiting your test run to the specific target needed, to avoid the overhead of creating and destroying the dependencies for each target.
 For example: